 How to prepare it for roasting?

 The best way to prepare asparagus is to snap off the ends one-by-one.
 This is the natural break between tender asparagus and the woody stem.
-The woodsy part should snap off easily.
+The woodsy part should snap off easily, leaving you with bright green stalks ready for cooking.

-If this is a task that seems too tedious, simply snap one spear.
+If this task seems too tedious, simply snap one spear.
 Then, bunch the asparagus spears together, line up the ends and cut at the point where the one asparagus spear was broken.

 You can toss the ends or save them for later to use next time you make vegetable or chicken stock.